Skip to main content

 On any asset's detail page, click the Owner field in the header.
 A panel opens where you can search for and select users or teams.

-Good to know: When you assign an owner, all subsequent changes to the asset are routed to that owner (or any member of the team) for approval before they take effect.
+Good to know: When you assign an owner, all subsequent changes to the asset are routed to that owner for approval before they take effect.
 This applies to documentation, properties, relations, and any other editable field.

 You can assign multiple owners.
-If you assign a team, any single member of that team can act on the team's behalf for approvals — one approval is enough to apply a suggestion.
+If you assign a team, any member of that team can act on the team's behalf for approvals.
 The same applies when multiple individual owners are assigned: any one of them can approve.

 The suggestions workflow